 - Behavioral Segmentation – It is dividing the market based on the behavior consumers show while interacting with your brand and products.
 Factors include – benefits sought, purchasing behavior, usage rate, etc.

 Instead of focusing on the larger market, you can focus on a specific segment of the market with relevant marketing strategies that best match customers’ expectations.

 Market targeting refers to the activity of choosing the right market segment out of the available market segments.
 It is simply choosing the right target market.

 Once you have identified various market segments in the segmentation step, your next task in the STP process is to select one that has the greater potential for your business.
 Also, you should consider that your business should have the capacity and resources to grab the potential.

-A target market is one which has the best profit and growth potential you aim to sell the products or services.
-The followings are the key factors you should take into account while choosing the right market segment
+A target market is one that has the best profit and growth potential you aim to sell the products or services.
+The following are the key factors you should take into account while choosing the right market segment